 Fear not, while in the Lenox Zone, all of our fan favorite special events, and of course, Color War, WILL safely take place this summer!
 (But who know's exactly when the break might be? :) )

 Periods of rest and renewal are vital to a great summer for our staff.
 We are developing an on-site staff lounge, away from the action, where staff can recharge, relax, and hang out during time off.
 Scenic hikes, golf outings, and relaxation at parks and other low-risk, low-contact areas are under consideration.
 At this time, Staff will not be permitted to spend time off at restaurants, retail locations, or any crowded areas with exposure to the public.
 We will assist our staff to organize safe AND fun and relaxing days off.

 The Health Cabin

 In addition to our normal clinic hours and space for “routine” camp triage, we will have a dedicated tent behind the health cabin for any camper/staff with suspected COVID-19 symptoms.
 Any camper/staff with symptoms will receive a rapid test on demand and will be placed in isolation until a result is produced.
 Our camp doctors and nurses will form a medical task force as a consulting body for the camp administration.

-At this time, visiting day will be virtual.
-We plan to set up video conferencing with your child and live video streaming around camp so you can take part of the exciting action from the comfort of your home.
+As much as we love Visiting Day and seeing all of our amazing parents, at this time, visiting day will be virtual.
+We will allow a special package for your camper and ensure no one misses out on feeling a sense of family and connection on this day.
+We plan to set up extended video conferencing with your child and live video streaming around camp so you can take part of the exciting action from the comfort of your home.

 Cleaning and Sanitation